SAP-archive/cloud-s4ext/week-2/unit-5/README.md

     <img src="./images/w2-u5-s3/pic07-preview-mgprod-filterbyavrgrating-1-2-stars.png" alt="" width="640px" />

-> **Result:** With the new functions of the extended **Manage Products** Fiori application the procurment manager is able to easily filter by average user rating so that low-rated products can be found easily.
+> **Result:** With the new functions of the extended **Manage Products** Fiori application the procurement manager is able to easily filter by average user rating so that low-rated products can be found easily.
 >
 >  <img src="./images/w2-u5-s3/pic08-preview-mgprod-filteredbyavrgrating.png" alt="" width="640px" />